abap2UI5/docs/docs/get_started/about.md

 abap2UI5 is essentially an HTTP handler implementation and can be used like any other HTTP service in a production environment.

 ##### Enterprise Ready
-Relying on SAP’s official UI5 in the frontend and SAP's proprietary ABAP language on the server side, abap2UI5 is an enterprise-ready framework compatible with a wide range of SAP products.
-It is specifically tailored to meet the needs of ABAP developers in the context of business applications.
+This framework is specifically tailored to meet the needs of ABAP developers building business applications.
+By leveraging SAP’s official UI5 for the frontend and adhering to clean core principles on the backend with SAP’s proprietary ABAP language, abap2UI5 provides an enterprise-ready solution compatible with a wide range of SAP products.

 ##### Launchpad
 Apps developed with abap2UI5 can be integrated into Fiori Launchpads on S/4 Systems, Build Workzone websites on BTP, and tiles on S/4HANA Public Cloud.